ValMobile/RealisticSurvival-Wiki/pages/Home.md

 Welcome to Realistic Survival's Wiki!<br><br>
 This one is centered around you, the community.
-Contributions to the Wiki are therefore much appreciated!
+Contributions to the Wiki are, therefore, much appreciated!

 # Overview
 * [What is Realistic Survival?](https://github.com/ValMobile/RealisticSurvival/wiki/Realistic-Survival-in-a-nutshell)